pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 ```

 This allows a job submission template to use computing variables like `{CORES}` and `{MEM}`, so you can control cluster resources.
-The problem with this is that it provides the same compute parameters for every sample.
+This provides the same compute parameters for every sample.
 What if we have a huge file and we want to use different parameters?
 It's common to need to increase memory usage for a larger sample.
 Looper provides a simple but powerful way to configure pipelines depending on the input size of the samples.